Buy a Sword?

 Many people have often had difficulty understanding what Jesus meant when He gave counsel that one should sell his garment and buy a sword:

 “Then He said to them, “But now, he who has a money bag, let him take it, and likewise a knapsack; and he who has no sword, let him sell his garment and buy one.”Luke 22:36

 Jesus was speaking figuratively, as is seen in the context of the passage and the story.
 This begins in Luke 22 as the story of the last supper in the upper room.
 Jesus was speaking with His disciples one last time together to prepare them for the fact that He was about to be crucified.
-Jesus makes a special warning to Peter in verses 31-34, that Satan wants to “sift him out” and admonishes him to pray.
+He makes a special warning to Peter in verses 31-34, that Satan wants to “sift him out” and admonishes him to pray.
 Peter boldly states that he is willing to go any length for his Master, but Jesus tells him that he will deny Him.
 Jesus then goes on to say something figurative to teach a spiritual lesson, as He had often done before:

 “And He said unto them, When I sent you without purse, and scrip, and shoes, lacked ye any thing?
 And they said, Nothing.
 Then said he unto them, But now, he that hath a purse, let him take it, and likewise his scrip: and he that hath no sword, let him sell his garment, and buy one.
 For I say unto you, that this that is written must yet be accomplished in me, And he was reckoned among the transgressors: for the things concerning me have an end.
 And they said, Lord, behold, here are two swords.
 And he said unto them, It is enough” (Luke 22:35-38).